 When you walk down La Rambla you might not even realize that you are walking past another one of Gaudí’s artworks: Palau Güell.
 Many people do not know about it, but this building is just as impressive as other famous buildings in Barcelona on this list.

 This building was built between 1886-1890 and let’s see if you knew the following: Eusebi Güell was a wealthy business man and wanted to build a mansion close to where his parents lived.
 By the way, La Rambla was not a great neighborhood of Barcelona back then.
 It was infamous for its nightlife, full of strip clubs and gambling halls.
 Building a house like that in that location?
 Seems crazy!
 You have to check out this mansion from the inside to make yourself a picture.
 It primarily served Güell for receiving and entertaining guests.
 Make sure to check out the roof.
 It is so unique and beautiful!

 And because I am all about saving money, I am leaving you a tip about how to visit Palau Guell for free: There is free entrance on the first Sunday of each month.
 You have to book your free ticket before going.

 The Cathedral of Barcelona was named after the patron saint of Barcelona “Santa Eulalia”, hence the complete name is “Catedral de la Santa Creu i Santa Eulalia“, which means “Cathedral of the Holy Cross and Saint Eulalia”.

-This gorgeous building is from the 15th century and a perfect example for Catalan gothic architecture.
-But the actual construction took way longer: The construction of the romanesque church started in 1058.
+This gorgeous building is from the 15th century and is a perfect example of Catalan gothic architecture.
+But the actual construction took way longer: The construction of the Romanesque church started in 1058.
 The construction of the actual cathedral started 200 years later.
 The last part of the cathedral, the neo-Gothic facade was only added in the 20th century.
-After the Sagrada Familia, this is the second most important church of Barcelona.
+After the Sagrada Familia, this is the second most important church in Barcelona.